 A ‘No Fault Dismissal’ is a method of dismissing an employee on the giving of contractual notice but without following any procedures.
 The method of which Sir Alan Sugar would be familiar with in the Apprentice when he simply states “you’re fired”.

-As most employers are aware, the two main legal remedies open to an employee who is dismissed is to either bring a claim to the Employment Appeals Tribunal under the Unfair Dismissal Acts or to seek a High Court injunction preventing the dismissal from taking effect until the hearing of the breach of contract claim.
-The benefit of a ‘No Fault Dismissal’ is that an employee, based on recent decisions of the High Court, will not be granted a High Court injunction preventing the dismissal from taking effect.
-The down side is that the employee will more than likely have a very good claim under the Unfair Dismissal Acts due to lack of procedures and may be awarded up to two years’ remuneration based on the employee’s financial loss.
+As most employers are aware, the two main legal remedies open to an employee who is dismissed is to either bring a claim to the Workplace Relations Commission (WRC) under the Unfair Dismissal Acts or to seek a High Court injunction preventing the dismissal from taking effect until the hearing of the breach of contract claim.
+The benefit of a ‘No Fault Dismissal’ is that an employee, based on a number of decisions of the High Court, will not be granted a High Court injunction preventing the dismissal from taking effect.
+The downside is that the employee will have an indefensible claim under the Unfair Dismissal Acts due to lack of any fair procedures and could be awarded up to two years’ remuneration based on the employee’s financial loss.

-A “No Fault Dismissal” is simply where an employer tells an employee that he/she is being dismissed and given reasonable notice or, if the contract so provides, paid in lieu of his/her notice.
-The employer should confirm that the dismissal is not based on the employee’s conduct or performance and this should be reflected in the dismissal letter.
-The employer should ensure that no communication to the contrary is given to the employee from any management of the employer, to avoid the employee presenting evidence that the dismissal was for a reason and that reason required fair procedures to be followed.
+A “No Fault Dismissal” is simply where an employer tells an employee that he/she is being dismissed and given contractual notice or, if the contract so provides, paid in lieu of his/her notice.
+The dismissal cannot be based on the employee’s conduct or performance.
+The employer should ensure that no communication to the contrary is given to the employee from any management of the employer, to avoid the employee presenting evidence that the dismissal was for a reason rather than 'No Fault'.